michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

     -   Backend pool: Leave the default value selected

-    -   Health Probe: Select the WebApiPortProbe you created previously
+    -   Health probe: Select the WebApiPortProbe you created previously

     -   Leave the default values for the remaining fields, and Select OK.

     ![Fields on the Add load balancing rule blade are set to the previously defined settings.](images/Setup/image40.png "Add load balancing rule blade")

 10. If you get an error notification such as "Failure to create probe", ignore this, but just go check that the probe indeed exists.
 It should.
 You now have a cluster ready to deploy to and expose 8082 as the Web API endpoint / port.